moonlightelite/BaiduTranslator/README.md

 # BaiduTranslator
 Reverse engineered Baidu Fanyi client written in Python

-This is a native Python implementation of Baidu Fanyi.
+This is a native Python implementation of Baidu Fanyi's JS code.
-No 'bundling V8 JS engine into Python and run Baidu's JS code' trickery here.
+No 'bundling V8 JS engine into Python and run Baidu Fanyi's JS code' trickery here.

 Require Python modules-
   requests